mvolkmann/blog/src/swift-ui.md

 and turn it into an array of objects that it publishes to Views.

 Read-only data flows from the Model, through the ViewModel, and into the View.
-Views can ViewModel functions referred to as "intents" to notify it about user interactions.
+Views call ViewModel functions referred to as "intents" to notify it about user interactions.
 ViewModel methods can trigger Model updates.